 This is the simplest of all the hydroponic systems and doesn’t require any pumps or electricity so this is the system you want to be using if you get a fair amount of power cuts/outages.
 This is a great starter system to get involved in if you are new to hydroponics.

-How the wick system works is just as it sounds… It wicks/sucks up your nutrient solution like a sponge from your reservoir to your plants using the capillary action.
+How the wick system works is just as it sounds - It wicks/sucks up your nutrient solution like a sponge from your reservoir to your plants using the capillary action.
 You should have a minimum of two wicks for a successful system to transport enough nutrient solution to your plants.
 Your plant in its container will sit just above your reservoir that has your nutrient solution in it.
-An alternate method of the wick system is the Aqua Box Spider.
+An alternate method of the wick system is the Aqua Box Spyder.
 It can be placed in the middle of a raised bed/wooden box and the wicks are spread out under your medium where the plants roots will always have enough nutrient solution readily available.

 The only problem with the wick system is that it doesn’t work so well for bigger plants that suck up a lot of water.
-This system would be better suited to smaller plants that don’t bear fruit such as herbs.
+This system would be better suited to smaller plants that don’t bear fruit such as herbs or leafy greens.
 Fruiting trees obviously need to suck up a lot more water which goes into producing its fruit and making sure they are healthy and juicy.
 This system is also less efficient at supplying bigger plants with enough nutrient solution as the plants roots may suck it up quicker than it can be delivered.
 Unfortunately with the wick system, your plants don’t absorb the nutrients evenly and your wick won’t be able to tell what nutrients your plant needs.
 Your plant will absorb the nutrients and water that it needs and leave the rest of your solution to sit in your growing medium which can cause a build up of mineral salts over time which will have a toxic effect on your plants.
 You will need to make sure that you flush your growing medium and your plants root zone with fresh, clean water once a week in order to prevent that from occurring.

 The wick that you choose for your system is vitally important as you obviously want one that is going to suck up enough water to supply your plant.
 A thick candle wick works well but be sure to watch out for algae build up or rotting of the wick as that could also be detrimental to your plant.